TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### Hatari

-This Hatari wrapper swiths the screen resolution to native Atari ST resolution before launching it.
+This Hatari wrapper switches the screen resolution to native Atari ST resolution before launching it.

 ```bash